virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterAddVolume

-This event will be performed after adding volumes to Docker container.
-It will be executed once for each Docker container.
+This event is performed after adding volumes to Docker container.
+It is executed once for each Docker container.

 **Event Placeholders:**